jamesmills/laravel-timezone/README.md

 By default when the timezone has been set there is a flash message set in the session.
 There is an optional integration to use [laracasts/flash](https://github.com/laracasts/flash) package if you wish.
 Just publish the config options (info below) and override the default settings.

+## Overwrite existing timezones in the database

+By default, the timezone will be overwritten at each login with the current user timezone.
+This behavior can be restricted to only update the timezone if it is blank by setting the `'overwrite' => false,` config option (info below).

 ## Custom Configuration

 Publishing the config file is optional.

 There isn't much to configure right now.
-You only need to do this if you want to use Laracast Flash Messages
+You only need to do this if you want to use Laracast Flash Messages or restrict overwriting the database.

 ```php
 php artisan vendor:publish --provider="JamesMills\LaravelTimezone\LaravelTimezoneServiceProvider" --tag=config